CASFRI/CASFRI/docs/specifications/README.md

 <a name=LAYER></a>
 ### LAYER

-LAYER is related to stand structure and number of layers, it identifies which layer is being referred to in and is recorded for all LYR and NFL records.
-The layer identification creates a link between each polygon attribute and the corresponding layer.
+LAYER is related to stand structure and number of layers and is recorded for all LYR and NFL records.
 Layer 1 will always be the top (uppermost) layer in the stand sequentially followed by Layer 2 and so on.
 The maximum number of layers recognized is nine.
 The uppermost layer may also be a veteran (V) layer.
 A veteran layer refers to a treed layer with a crown closure of 1 to 5 percent and must occur with at least one other layer; it typically includes the oldest trees in a stand.

 LAYER is calculated for CASFRI based on the presence of forest and non-forest information in the source data.
 Layer is assigned sequentially starting at 1 for the tallest overstory layer, followed by lower canopy layers.
 NFL layers are then assigned, shrub layers are assumed to be above herb layers in cases where both are available (e.g. SFVI in SK).
 Lower layers are assigned the appropriate value based on the presence of higher layers, so if no canopy information exsists, an NFL layer will get a value of 1.